Erlend90/IS-211-Mandatory3/README.md

   - Pull all neighbouring cities from table
   - Set current city as visited
   FOR EACH UNVISITED NEIGHBOURING CITY:
+    - IF not null and not already visited
-    - IF this path is shorter than existing shortest path, update shortest path
+        - IF this path (global) is shorter than existing shortest path, update shortest path
-    - IF this path is shorter than existing shortest path, update last visited city
+        - IF this path (global) is shorter than existing shortest path, update last visited city
-    - IF path to this city is shorter than previously selected shortest path, select this path as next city to visit
+        - IF path to this city (local) is shorter than previously selected shortest path, select this path as next city to visit
   - Set city with shortest path as next city to visit
 - Track shortest path backwards from destination to origin